-Please remember to cite the VCC DNA Analysis Facility in your abstracts and publications.
+Please remember to cite the University of Vermont Cancer Center DNA Analysis Facility in your abstracts and publications.
 These citations demonstrate to the NCI and other funding organizations (as well as the UVM administration) the importance of this facility to UVM researchers and thereby encourage their continued support.
 We try to keep a current list of all publications that cite the facility, so please let us know as when your papers are published.

 For Cancer Qualifying projects that were completed prior to Nov.
 30, 2008:

-- "The automated DNA sequencing (or other molecular analyses, i.e. rtQPCR, MSI, etc.) was performed in the VT Cancer Center DNA Analysis Facility and was supported in part by grant P30CA22435 from the NCI.
+- "The automated DNA sequencing (or other molecular analyses, i.e. rtQPCR, MSI, etc.) was performed inthe University of Vermont Cancer Center DNA Analysis Facility and was supported in part by grant P30CA22435 from the NCI.
 The views expressed are those of the author and do not represent the views of the NCI."

 For Cancer Qualifying projects that were completed after Nov.
 30, 2008:

-- "The automated DNA sequencing (or other molecular analyses, i.e. rtQPCR, MSI, etc.) was performed in the VT Cancer Center DNA Analysis Facility and was supported by Vermont Cancer Center, Lake Champlain Cancer Research Organization, and the UVM College of Medicine."
+- "The automated DNA sequencing (or other molecular analyses, i.e. rtQPCR, MSI, etc.) was performed inthe University of Vermont Cancer Center DNA Analysis Facility and was supported by Vermont Cancer Center, Lake Champlain Cancer Research Organization, and the UVM College of Medicine."

-For other users, state that DNA sequencing (or other molecular analysis) was performed in the VT Cancer Center DNA Analysis Facility.
+For other users, state that DNA sequencing (or other molecular analysis) was performed in the University of Vermont Cancer Center DNA Analysis Facility.

 Links of Interest